-Take the time to tape off areas you do not want paint!
+Tape off areas you do not want paint

 The bottom portion of the table and chairs were painted Amy Howard One Step Paint (chalk paint) in Black.
 I used two coats which covered it well.
 If you use a lighter color (like white or off-white), it often takes at least three and occasionally four coats for good coverage.

 First coat of black chalk paint